Home > Housing > Housing for Tenants > Housing policies > Shared Ownership Policy

 • Using the online complaint form:

-• Using the Council’s Complaint leaflets (these are available at the Council’s Office reception, or they can be posted to the applicant / leaseholder)
+• Using the Council’s Complaint leaflets (these are available at the Council’s Office reception, or they can be posted to the applicant / Shared owner)

 • Via telephone